PaperCutSoftware/docker-for-go/04-bind-mount/README.md

 Build a Go API server in a Docker container

-Go API code is from https://github.com/HakaseLabs/source-blog/blob/master/rest-api/main.go
+Go API code adapted is from https://github.com/HakaseLabs/source-blog/blob/master/rest-api/main.go

 From the this directory build with `docker image build -t api-server .`